rocicorp/reflect-starter-vanilla/README.md

 npm run dev
 ```

-Open the UI in two tabs and click the increment button.
+Open http://localhost:5173/ in two tabs and click the increment button.

 ## Deploy